 |In leading and controlling the operations of the Group, the Board is assisted by the Board of Directors of each individual subsidiary that is primarily responsible to carry out decisions made by the Board.
 The Executive Directors of the Company also participate in management meeting of active subsidiaries to ensure that decisions made by the Board are disseminated and delegated effectively to the management of the subsidiaries.|

 It is the Company’s policy to remunerate Directors adequately to attract and retain the Directors of the necessary calibre to manage its business.
-The Articles or Constitution (if applicable) provides that the remuneration of Directors shall not include a commission or percentage of turnover.
+The Constitution provides that the remuneration of Directors shall not include a commission or percentage of turnover.

 |The determination of the remuneration of each Independent, Non-Executive Director is decided by the Board as a whole.
 The Board reimburses any reasonable expense incurred by these Directors in the course of their duties as Directors.|

 |The RC is responsible for recommending to the Board on the remuneration framework as well as the remuneration package of Executive Directors to ensure that rewards commensurate with their contributions to the Group’s growth and profitability in order to align the interest of the Directors with those of the shareholders.
 The Committee also ensures the level of remuneration for Non-Executive Directors and Executive Directors are linked to their level of responsibilities undertaken and contributions to the effective functioning of the Board.|